ofte-auth/dogpark/README.md

 An example VueJS-based web application that uses Google OAUTH for first factor authentication and Ofte Dogpark for FIDO-based second factor authentication is available at [this repo](https://gitlab.com/ofte/example-portal-vuejs-golang/-/tree/ofte-dogpark).

 ## Contributing
-Contributions are most welcome to this project should follow the standard git model:
+Contributions are most welcome to this project and should follow the standard git model:

 	fork ➝ feature-branch ➝ pull-request